Magento 2 on Kubernetes – how do I do that?

 Which is best?

-On the one hand, single-process Apache+PHP containers are easier to manage, on the other NGINX has a reputation for its superior performance when serving static content, and putting it and PHP-FPM on separate pods allows you to scale them independently.
-Even so, this scalability comes at the cost of higher complexity, so it’s always best to run benchmarks yourself, taking factors such as expected traffic patterns, CDN use, caching into consideration.
+On the one hand, single-process Apache+PHP containers are easier to manage, on the other NGINX has a reputation for its superior performance when serving static content, and putting it and PHP-FPM on separate Pods allows you to scale them independently.

-As discussed above, we’ll use a Docker image based on php:7.2-fpm and a plain NGINX:mainline image.
+As discussed above, we’ll use a Docker image based on the FPM variant of the official PHP image with added NGINX and Supervisord.

 Configuration from environment